mad-lab-fau/tpcp/README.md

 ```
 git clone https://github.com/mad-lab-fau/tpcp
 cd tpcp
-poetry install  # This might take a while
+poetry install  -E torch # This might take a while
 ```

 Afterwards you can start to develop and change things.